googleinterns/smart-content-summary/classifier/README.md

 Six tsv files will be saved at your home directory.
 Three corresponding to grammaring scoring, and three for meaning preservation scoring.
-Next, run the following command on all six tsv files to convert the samples to tf_record (i.e. change the `INPUT_FILE` to the path to training, tuning, and validation files and change `TYPE_OF_INPUT` to grammar/meaning_train/tune/valid respectively).
+Next, run the following command on all six tsv files to convert the samples to tf_record (i.e. change the `INPUT_FILE` to the path to training, tuning, and validation files, change `TYPE_OF_INPUT` to grammar/meaning_train/tune/valid, and change `classifier_type` to either Grammar or Meaning respectively).

 ```
 export INPUT_FILE=/path/to/input/file